The King's Woman: Production

 The producing team of The King's Woman included Chen Minzheng, the fashion designer for Empresses in the Palace and the creative director for Nirvana in Fire and The Disguiser, Zhao Changyong.

 Casting

-To immerse in the role, Vin Zhang prepared a month long beforehand to learn about the related history and the background of Qin Shi Huang.
+To immerse in the role, Vin Zhang prepared a for a month beforehand to learn about the related history and the background of Qin Shi Huang.
 During this period, Zhang also learnt horse riding for the scenes required by the series.
 The King's Woman is Dilraba Dilmurat's fourth collaboration with Vin Zhang after V Love, Eternal Love, and Pretty Li Hui Zhen.

 Filming

 The series was filmed on set at the Hengdian Studios throughout the Lunar New Year of 2017.

 Soundtrack

 Reception

 The drama garnered over 1.5 billion viewers in total on Youku.
 The series placed first in television ratings and became one of the most searched and discussed topic online during its broadcast with around 1.2 billion readers on Weibo and shares over 5 million.